ADORSYS-GIS/iam-kt/new-dev-machine.md

-# Setting Up an New Dev Machine on - AMD Fizen 7
+# Setting Up a New Dev Machine on - Thinkpad - AMD Ryzen 7 - Ubuntu

 ## Installing Chrome and VSCode using Installer
 - Installed Chrome